Gal 1:14 And I was advancing in Judaism beyond many of my own age among my people, so extremely zealous was I for the traditions of my fathers.

 We now enjoy a very small church of genuine believers here in Tillamook, but this came only after years and years of attacks from counterfeits who had, as Jude puts it, crept in among us.
 They professed Christ but they hated His truth and anyone to spoke it to them.
 And as a result, as a whole over these three plus decades of pastoral ministry, I have been hated.
 There have been no accolades.
 No awards.
 Just hatred from those who claim they serve the same Lord I do.

 The Lord has been very faithful to us.
-He raised up the A Cry for Justice ministry in which He used us to expose evil hiding in the church in the form of domestic abusers.
+He raised up a ministry in which He used us to expose evil hiding in the church in the form of domestic abusers.
 He has continued to circulate the books he impelled me to write and we regularly receive the thanks of abuse victims who have been greatly helped by them.
 But, I say again, as a whole, the mass of what claims to be the Christian Church has hated me.

 When I was a police officer, I apprehended wicked people so they could receive what was coming to them.
 I loved it.
 In fact the reason I was hired over all the other applicants at the Gresham Police department was that in my application interview one older, experienced Lieutenant asked me, “Jeff, why do you want to be a police officer?”
 My answer was, “because I love to throw bad guys in jail.”
 He stood up and said “THAT is the answer I was looking for!”